 Your collaboration with fashion label Alpha60 – UPALA – has just launched in time for the Virgin Australia Melbourne Fashion Festival.
 What are your feelings on the relationship with fashion and fine jewellery?

 I think there is a long standing historic relationship between fashion and fine jewellery.
 I think immediately of the fine jewellery created by Coco Chanel through to the incredible avant-garde jewels by fashion designer Elsa Schiaparelli from the 1930’s to 50’s.
 It’s a pleasure to work with Alpha60 on Upala, our aesthetics are so aligned, it was an easy and natural exchange of ideas that lead to the exhibition.

-Recommend one book, film or album that’s inspiring your work right now.
+Recommend one book, film and/or album that is inspiring you right now.

 I’ve been doing a lot of reading at the moment and can recommend The Art of Thinking Clearly by Rolf Dobelli.
 I also have been listening to a beautiful album, on vinyl, that I received last week by my friend’s band- Magic Mountain Band.
 They raised the funds to create ‘Wilderman’ on Pozible and their music is so evocative, it’s the perfect music to play while making jewellery and being creative!